saverymax/selective_indexing/README.md

-# Selective indexing classification system
+# Selective Indexing System (SIS)

-This repository contains the source code for combination of a CNN and voting ensemble in the prediction of citations requiring MeSH indexing
+This repository contains the source code for the combination of a CNN and voting ensemble in the prediction of citations requiring MeSH indexing